XpiritBV/ds-copilot-labs/README.md

-# Hands-on exercises: Titanic Survival Predictor with GitHub Copilot Chat
+# Titanic Survival Predictor: A Hands-on Data Science Lab Series with GitHub Copilot

-> **Goal**
+Welcome to the Titanic Survival Predictor labs!
+In this hands-on series, you’ll use GitHub Copilot in Visual Studio Code in the context of data science.

-> Start from an empty repository and, through a series of hands-on steps, use GitHub Copilot Chat to scaffold, build, refactor, test, and ship an interactive model that predicts Titanic passenger survival chances.
+Starting from scratch, you’ll work through labs covering data exploration, cleaning and modeling, and building an interactive prediction app.
+Along the way, you’ll learn to leverage Copilot Chat’s different modes (Ask, Edit, Agent) to speed up your workflow and follow best practices in data science

 ---

 ## Get to Know Copilot Chat — Modes at a Glance